jreisinger/runp/README.md

 runp -p 'curl -s' | jq -r .[] | grep large | \
 runp -p 'curl -s -L -O'
 ```

-If you want to try it yourself just copy the commands above ^.
-Then paste it to your terminal and hit Enter.
-After a while you should find a bunch of Jupiter images in the folder from which you ran the commands.

 Now let's measure how much time we save using `runp`.
 First let's download the images sequentially (as you would without `runp`):